BEST CYCLING BIB SHORTS FOR LONG RIDES

 We’re all different.
-Let me tell you a bit about my cut, size, and preferences to give you a point of reference for the reviews.
+Let me tell you a bit about my cut, size, and preferences to give you a point of reference for the reviews below.

 I’m 5′ 10″ (178cm) and have weighed between 145 and 150 lbs (66-68kg) during the seasons I’ve tested these cycling bib shorts.
-I have narrow hips and a bony rear but prefer a firm saddle.
+I have wide sit bones but narrow hips and a bony rear and prefer a firm Specialized Romin Evo saddle.
 There doesn’t appear to be much and certainly not enough muscle in my glutes or quads (damn!) yet my sweet tooth ensures I maintain at least a spare tube, if not a full spare tire around my midsection.

 The way a lot of companies size their bibs seems to have shrunken.
 Without changing my dimensions, it seems my cycling bib shorts size has dropped from medium to small over the last couple of years.
 Before you buy anything new, I’d suggest you closely examine the sizing chart for each company to make sure you get the size in the bib shorts you are considering today, not the size you have historically worn.